practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 C = A#B  % C is then a concatenated virtual string {Browse {StringToAtom {VirtualString.toString C}}}  % this nested function first converts virtual string C into a string,
-% which is then converted into an atom, which is then being browsed {Browse {VirtualString.toString C}}  # here the conversion into an atom is omitted, and only a list is being browsed
+% which is then converted into an atom, which is then being browsed {Browse {VirtualString.toString C}}  # here the conversion into an atom is omitted, and only a list of codepoints is being browsed
 ```

 ..and this is how the results look like in the Oz Browser: